bow/volt/README.rst

 **What's so different about Volt?**

-I think it's best to show them to you directly.
-Here are some of my favorite Volt features:
+Here are some of my favorite features:

 1. Automatic generation of paginations according to content attributes